Q&A: How Old Should My Boiler be Before I Replace it?

 So when it gets to this age it’s probably a good idea to seriously start considering replacing your old boiler for a new more energy efficient model.

 When your boiler accounts for 60% of what a household spends in total on their annual energy bills (yes, that much!) having an energy efficient model is imperative.

 With energy costs climbing at a frightening rate, you might not realise it but your boiler could have a lot to answer for.
-If your home is fitted with a modern energy efficient condensing boiler, well the good news is that your new boiler will be doing its bit to help you fight escalating energy bills and starve off the prospect of falling into fuel poverty.
+If your home is fitted with a modern energy efficient condensing boiler the good news is that your new boiler will be doing its bit to help you fight escalating energy bills, and stave off the prospect of falling in to fuel poverty.

-Boilers become more inefficient the older they get, particularly if they aren’t well maintained or serviced regularly with an annual check up to keep them operating efficiently.
+Boilers become more inefficient the older they get, particularly if they aren’t well maintained or serviced regularly with an annual check-up.

 Older boilers, because of their inefficiency, will result in higher home heating bills compared to a modern boiler replacement.
 In fact, according to the Energy Saving Trust, with modern condensing boilers your energy bills should fall by around one third.